tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

    - Make use of the reusable collapsible card (with js controller) for ancilliary information relevant to the form but not for modification. e.g. Cable form includes a collapsible card for cable type, showing further details of the cable type.

 ### Icons

+- Bootstrap icons are used as graphical elements to support usability.
+- The gem bootstrap-icons-helper simplifies finding the icons (notoriously difficult with the recommended installation methods).
+- Icons have been copied to app/assets/icons.
+- If a new icon is required, search in <https://icons.getbootstrap.com>, find the name and use it.
+(The website doesn't include sorting facilities so it is not easy to find by function unless the name corresponds to the function.)
+- The helper method icon(name) in app/helpers/bootstrap_icon_helper.rb is used to further simplify icon usage.
+- Typical usage is:
+`<%= f.submit((yield(:button_text)), class: 'btn btn-primary') do %>
+          <%== icon('save') %>
+        <% end %>`
+- Important: The double equals is used to prevent html escaping of the icon.
+- Be consistent in icon usage.
+Preferred icons are:
+  - "list-columns-reverse" for index views
+  - "box-arrow-in-left" for link to previous object same class
+  - "box-arrow-in-right" for link to next object same class
+  - "box-arrow-down-right" for link to child object
+  - "box-arrow-up-left" for link to parent object
+  - "link" for link to open a form for a new child object
+  - "plus" for new buttons to open a form
+  - "pencil" for edit buttons to open a form
+  - "trash" for delete buttons to delete the object
+  - "search" for search buttons on views
+  - "x-square" for Discard Changes buttons on forms
+  - "save" for save buttons on forms

 ## Known Issues